-Methyl mercaptan, or methanethiol, is a colorless, flammable gas with a distinct odor that smells like rotten eggs or cabbage.
-It is found in coal tar and petroleum distillates and as an emission from paper and pulp mills.
-Methyl mercaptan occurs naturally in some foods (e.g., onions, radishes, asparagus, some nuts and cheese).
-It is naturally formed by microflora metabolism of proteins in marine environments and in human and animal gastrointestinal tracts.
-You might also recognize methyl mercaptan as part of the “boggy” smell that naturally occurs from decaying matter in marshes.
+Methyl mercaptan naturally occurs in some foods (e.g., onions, radishes, asparagus, some nuts and cheese) and it is naturally formed by microflora metabolism of proteins in marine environments and in human and animal gastrointestinal tracts.
+It may be recognized as the “boggy” smell that naturally occurs from decaying matter in marshes.

 Methyl mercaptan is mainly used to produce methionine, a dietary supplement for poultry and animal feed.
 It is also used as an intermediate in the production of pesticides, fungicides, plastics and animal feed additives.

 Methyl mercaptan is flammable in industrial settings and at high doses can cause headaches, nausea, eye irritation and respiratory distress.

 The low levels of methyl mercaptan presented in foods, human breath, sea air and bogs are generally not considered safety risks.

 Methyl mercaptan is mainly used to produce methionine, which is used as a dietary supplement for poultry and animal feed.
 Methyl mercaptan also is used in industrial applications as an intermediate in the production of pesticides, fungicides, plastics and animal feed additives.
 As an industrial intermediate, the chemical is reacted into something else or fully consumed to make the product.